fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - First 4 sections => skimming
 - The one that I pay most attention: Verified Metas.
+  - What I did here,
-  - Once i got the country code
+  - I scrap the plonkit page
-  - I have map this to the country name
+  - It contain a lot of clues in the country
-  - My app will scrap this plonkit page
-  - LLM will filter among a lot of clues/meta here => which one is relevant to the location
+  - LLM will **filter** among a lot of clues/meta here => which one is relevant to the location
   - Instead of just tediously reading the page.
   - I can just doing some practice here, and then just read this sections here.
   - Now the learning is more is contextual.

-## ending
+## Demo Session Epilog

+- So What I'm trying here is combining the playing and learning part of it,
+  - so I can keep playing but also at the same time learning something about this location.
 - That's the demo session.
-- The intention is I want to keep playing, but also learning something about the game, so I can getting better faster at this game.

 # 2. Eval and Observability